Tick Tock (film)

-Tick Tock (ٹک ٹک) is a Pakistani computer animated film directed by Omar Hassan and written by Omair Alavi and Sana Tauseef.
+Tick Tock (ٹک ٹک) is a Pakistani animated film directed by Omar Hassan and written by Omair Alavi and Sana Tauseef.
 The film is produced by Sana Tauseef.
 The story follows history buffs Hassan and Daanya, who embark upon a time-travel adventure along with their teacher KK.
 The film casts Ahsan Khan, Alyy Khan and Maria Memon is the lead roles.
 The film was released on 23 March 2018 under the Hum Films Banner.

 Plot

 The story evolves into a fun-filled adventure as they meet the greatest heroes of Pakistani history and overcome all the negative forces to keep the timeline intact.
 Adventurous twists and turns packed with fun and action makes this movie a spellbinding and unique experience for kids.

 Production Studio

 The film is produced by S4 Solutions which is a media production house which is well known for pioneering marketing and musical events, recently it has won the 2016 Kara Film Award for its documentary 'Returning Home'.